Automation and business processes

 Protective checks

 A protective check is a condition that must be met before an operation: for example, a required field is filled in, a checklist is complete, or a transition between stages is allowed.
-If the condition is not met, the operation is blocked, and the user sees a clear message and a hint about what to fix.
+If the condition is not met, the operation is blocked, and the user sees a message and a hint about what to fix.

 A protective check is not bureaucracy but protection of the result: it stops a deal from being closed without a reason or moved to a stage without the needed data.
-The check's message should explain exactly what needs to be done.

 Email templates